IB1899/Message-X/documentation/Low-Level-Design.md

       2. **In Node.js server:** we can implement a cron job or scheduled job(They are in forms of functions just like setTimeOut) using a library like node-cron or cron to periodically check and delete expired stories inside the server level-code. ***Benefit:*** Less demand on the server & database ***Drawback:*** Low accuracy.
       3. **In Next.js** we'll have in our nodejs server a cron job that will trigger a request to a Next.js end point that deletes the expired stories. ***Benefit:*** Less demand on the server & database ***Drawback:*** Low accuracy.
       4. Use an outside service cron-job that will trigger a request to our backend API end point ***Benefits & Drawbacks*** depend on you cron job configuration.

+7. ### The Connections process
+   1. When the current user adds another user to his/her connection each user will be added to the connections of each other.
+   2. When the current user deletes another user from his/her connection, it will only be deleted in the current user's connections.
+   3. Before adding each user to the connections of each other we check first if the current user does exist in the other user's contacts, and if they do exist we only add the other user to the current user connections